kleinee/jns/README.md

 sudo raspi-config
 ```

-Ensure that your installation is up to date and then use apt-get to get pandoc and git:
+Ensure that your installation is up to date and then use apt-get to install pandoc and git:

 ```bash
 sudo apt-get update